-From 1962 to March 1, 2019 when LAPP’s transition to a new governance structure became effective, the primary oversight function of the Plan belonged to the President of Treasury Board and Minister of Finance, an elected official of the Alberta Government.
-This person was also the trustee and administrator of LAPP and responsible for the LAPP fund in excess of $45-billion.
+From 1962 to March 1, 2019, when LAPP’s transition to a new governance structure became effective, the primary oversight function of the Plan belonged to the President of Treasury Board and Minister of Finance, an elected official of the Alberta Government.
+This person was also the trustee and administrator of LAPP and responsible for the LAPP fund.
 LAPP members and employers, who have always paid contributions into the Plan, did not have a final say in how the Plan was managed.

 Within the pre-reform governance model of the Plan, the LAPP Boards and the executive team at Alberta Local Authorities Pension Plan Corp.
 (ALAPP Corp.) successfully managed the delegated operations of the Plan and showed a commitment to providing a secure retirement for Plan members at a reasonable cost.